 Mental health in communities of color

 Mental illness is something hardly talked about in our country.
-Though mental illnesses like depression, anxiety, and bipolar disorder are extremely common, and are extremely pressing issues, for some reason, discussion of them always seems to get swept under the rug.
+Though mental illnesses like depression, anxiety, and bipolar disorder are extremely common and are extremely pressing issues, for some reason, discussion of them always seems to get swept under the rug.
 Mental illness plays a role in as high as 90 percent of suicides amongst some professionals, though this statistic is often times debated, there is no denying that mental health directly correlates to mortality rates.
 These studies are extremely concerning, considering the increasing suicide rates in our nation.
 Mental health should be something we are always talking about — we shouldn’t have to wait until the latest suicide, whether it be someone you know or a celebrity.

 As little as mental health is talked about in America, it’s discussed even less among people of color.
-Having a mental illness is stigmatized in communities of color, something that makes you weak, something you should be ashamed of and should not talk about.
+Having a mental illness is stigmatized in communities of color, as something that makes you weak, something you should be ashamed of and should not talk about.
 Even though the reality of the world is that a lot of times, people of color are more likely to have mental health issues, probably because the discrimination and oppression they face on a daily basis have adverse effects on their mentality.
 For example, African American adults are 20 percent more likely to experience mental health issues than the rest of the population.

 One reason why mental illnesses are so prevalent in communities of color is that self-care, something that can really help to prevent mental issues, is seen as a luxury and not a necessity.
 In one of my classes during the school year that was made up solely of students of color, we discussed the stigmas associated with self-care options such as therapy or yoga.
 Many students recounted how in their communities, things like those were described as “things for white people,” or luxuries versus necessities to help your mental health.
 We also discussed how in all of our respective communities, things like therapy were seen as taboo and something not to be discussed and to be swept under the rug, that it was embarrassing to have an issue requiring professional help and if you did you just should not talk about it.